-Yes and no. Both lawn rust and tree rust are part of the same family of fungi, and they have relatively similar symptoms and effects.
-But the specific species of fungus that give rise to lawn rust are different than those that cause tree rust.
-This means that if your trees develop rust, you do not have to worry about it spreading to your lawn or vice versa.
+The answer to this question is both yes and no. Lawn rust and tree rust belong to the same family of fungi, and they have relatively similar symptoms and effects.
+However, the specific species of fungus that gives way to lawn rust differ from those that cause tree rust.
+What this means is that if your trees develop rust, you don’t have to worry about it spreading to your lawn — or vice versa.

 With this said, it’s important to still keep an eye out for one type of rust if you notice the other.
 Both favor the same moist conditions and cool temperatures.
 In the event that you’re dealing with both lawn rust and tree rust, you’ll have to treat them separately.

 Our Approach to Lawn Rust Control

 When you report lawn rust, the Lush Lawn team will immediately get to work to protect your yard.
 Using our experienced lawn care techniques, we’re able to quickly stop the spread of the disease and get lawns back on the road to recovery.
 Here’s how: